Vica1106/Power_Outages_Analyst/README.md

 ### Hypothesis Testing
 #### Severe Weather V.S.
 All Causes
-The question we are trying to answer is whether severe weather conditions contribute to a higher incidence of power outages compared to other causative factors over the years.
-We already have the data of each years power outages, so we can draw the data several times from the probabilities for each year
+The question we are trying to answer is whether the occurrence of severe weather contribute to a higher frequency of power outages compared to other causative factors in the year with the highest number of outages

-- **Null Hypothesis**: Outages that caused by severe weather **were** drawn at random from all power outage.
+In our dataset, the most outage-prone year is 2011.

+- **Null Hypothesis**: The distribution of outages in 2011 due to severe weather is consistent with the overall distribution of outages across all causes and years.
-- **Alternative Hypothesis**: Outages that caused by severe weather **were not** drawn at random from all power outage.
+- **Alternative Hypothesis**: The distribution of outages in 2011 due to severe weather is larger than from the overall distribution of outages across all causes and years.
-- **Observation**: Outages per Year Distribution of Severe Weather.
+- **Observation**: In 2021, the count of severe weather-caused outages.
-- **significance level**: 0.05
+- **Significance level**: 0.05
-<iframe src="assets/hyp_1.html" width=800 height=600 frameBorder=0></iframe>

-We use the TVD to compute the observed data between Severe Weather outage distribution and All Causes's outage distribution, which is 0.14467457848980325.

 #### The plan
 To conduct our hypothesis test, we will:
-- Repeatedly generate samples of size 1398 (number of power outages) from the outages per Year distribution of all causes.
+- Calculate the overall probability distribution of outage causes for all years.
-- Each time, compute the TVD between the simulated distribution and all causes's distribution.
-- **This will generate an empirical distribution of TVDs, under the null.**
-- Finally, determine whether the observed TVD is consistent with the empirical distribution of TVDs.
+- Run a simulation with 100,000 iterations.
 <iframe src="assets/hyp.html" width=800 height=600 frameBorder=0></iframe>

 ### Conclusion
-- The chance that the observed TVD came from the distribution of TVDs under the null is essentially 0.
-- Based on our testing, the severe weather conditions tend to contribute to a higher incidence of power outages compared to other causative factors over the years.
-The difference can't be explained solely due to chance.
+- The p-value is 0.96735, it is less than the significance level of 0.05.
+- We fail to reject the null hypothesis.
+- There is not enough evidence to conclude that the distribution of severe weather-caused outages in 2021 is significantly larger than the overall distribution across all causes and years.